Choose The Right Supplements For Yoga Practice

 Are yogis taking supplements for yoga?

 Yogis, like us, want to live their best lives.
 And we know what you’re thinking: “But I’m eating healthy!
 And exercising regularly!”
 We get it—but sometimes it’s hard to get all the nutrients your body needs in a day.
 That’s where supplements come in.
-Just like vitamins, they can help fill in the gaps that your diet might not cover.
+Like vitamins, they can help fill in the gaps your diet might not cover.

 What are The Right Supplements For Yoga Practice